"Drug Side Effects: Types

 - Store COUMADIN at 59°F to 86°F (15°C to 30°C).

-- Keep COUMADIN in a tightly closed container, and keep COUMADIN out of the light.
+- Keep COUMADIN in a tightly closed container, and keep COUMADIN out of the light and moisture.

 Keep COUMADIN and all medicines out of the reach of children.